 Recently added in light of the vast and current devastation in the Caribbean as of Fall 2017 is a compiled list of places and organizations to which to donate to support sustained efforts are relieving day-to-day difficulties and long-term rebuilding; these have all been suggested by Caribbeanists as well as Caribbean people/orgs on the ground themselves.
 Please make a contribution to an organization of your liking, if you can, for devastated areas in the region.

-Be on the lookout for my 4th academic monograph on intra-African Diasporic artistic/ literary conversations between African writers/filmmakers/playwrights/photographers, which I hope will be in print in another year or two.
+Finally, be on the lookout for my 4th academic monograph on intra-African Diasporic artistic/ literary conversations between African writers/filmmakers/ playwrights/ photographers, which I hope will be in print in another year or so.
 My post-earthquake novel, Douze, is also nearing completion.

-For a recently novel excerpt, please follow the following link below to Il Tolomeo, the comparative literature journal of the University of Venice, Ca’ Foscari, Venice, Italy:
+For an excerpt from Douze, please follow the following link below to Il Tolomeo, the comparative literature journal of the University of Venice, Ca’ Foscari, Venice, Italy:

 For a short podcast interview on the novel conducted by Nigerian/South African filmmaker, Akin Omotoso, go to: